 Essentially, you want a craquelin round that is big enough to cover the unbaked choux pastry.
 Next time watch a batch of choux a craquelin as it bakes.
 First the craquelin will soften in the heat of the oven, the edges will droop and it will drape down to cover the cream puff.
 Where it lands, it will adhere, so it is at this step we want it to completely cover the mound of choux pastry.
 As the choux pastry expands beneath the craquelin, the cookie layer will fragment apart to accommodate the pastry’s growth.

 The trickiest part of all of this is actually just finding the right size cutters.
 Look at all the circular things in your kitchen – bottle tops, jars, cookie cutters, ring molds.
-To trace 4.5cm circles for the choux I used the cap that once came from a bottle of amoxicillin (banana-flavoured, huzzah), and found a cookie cutter that measured 5cm across for the craquelin.
+To trace 4.5cm circles for the choux I used the cap that once came from a bottle of banana-flavoured amoxicillin, and found a cookie cutter that measured 5cm across for the craquelin.

 This time around I’ve made larger cream puffs than usual!
-Rhubarb curd adapted from this AllRecipes lemon curd.
+I think I will stick to this size mostly from now on.
 Craquelin from Bouchon Bakery by Thomas Keller & Sebastien Rouxell.
+Ganache from Duchess at Home by Giselle Courteau.

 - 56g brown sugar